 Registration for VAT and PAYE

-Just over three quarters of UK private sector businesses are non-employers, and the majority of these are not registered for either VAT or PAYE.
-At the start of 2019:
+Just over three quarters of UK private sector businesses are non-employers, and the majority of these are not registered for either VAT (value added tax) or PAYE (paye as you earn).
+At the start of 2020:

 Trends in the business population

 - the business population increased by 2.5 million (+72%)

 - the average rate of annual growth in the business population was +3%

 - the highest rate of increase was +7% between 2003 and 2004, and between 2013 and 2014

 - in contrast, there was a decrease in the business population (for the first time in the series) between 2017 and 2018 of 27,000 (-0.5%)

 Between 2019 and 2020: